Shubham-code-lab/git/README.md

 `git add filename1 filename2`

 **commit**
+- each commit will have reference to parent hash code (SHA 1 algorithm)
 - **Atomic commit** single feature,change, or fix.(keeping each commit focused on a single thing)
 - for git message use present-tense imperative style
 - commit is kinda checkpoint in git repository.
 - git commit will commit changes to the repository from staging area `git commit` //will open vim or text editor to input message //To configure to use vs code instead of vim for longer message //https://git-scm.com/book/en/v2/Appendix-C%3A-Git-Commands-Setup-and-Config
   `git commit -m "my message"`
-  `git commit -m "message" -m "description"`
+  `git commit -a -m "message"`   //stage all and commit with message `git commit -m "message" -m "description"`

 **Amending Commits**